omprakash0210/networking-knowledge/README.md

 # 8877 is the user id for non-root user

 RUN useradd -u 8877 om
-# Change to non-root privilege
+# Change to non-root privilege user
 USER om

 ```